-Law 9/2017 of November 8 on Public Sector Contracts, has introduced award criteria including sustainability and environmental and social aspects related to the contracts.
-Companies that have implemented measures in these areas are better positioned to win public procurement contracts with the Spanish administration.
+Law 9/2017 of 8 November on Public Sector Contracts has introduced award criteria including sustainability and environmental and social aspects related to the contracts.
+Companies that have implemented measures in these areas are better positioned to win public procurement contracts with the Spanish Government.

-In addition, The Green Public Procurement Plan (2018-2025) covers public procurement, by the general state administration, its autonomous bodies, and the social security management bodies, of goods, works and services with the least possible environmental impact.
-The plan aims to promote Spanish Circular Economy Strategy.
+In addition, The Green Public Procurement Plan (2018-2025) covers public procurement of goods, works and services by central government, its autonomous bodies and social security management bodies, with the least possible environmental impact.
+The plan aims to promote the Spanish Circular Economy Strategy.

-Spain places 14th in the 2019 Europe Sustainable Development Report, but is moving up, so we can expect to see a change in rank in the medium term.
+Spain is ranked 14th in the 2019 Europe Sustainable Development Report, but has shown positive progress, so we can expect to see an improved ranking in the medium term.

-Thanks to Spain’s work in promoting Renewable Energy and the access and management of Water and Sanitation, Spain obtains its best performance indicators as a country are in SDG 6 (water and sanitation) and SDG 7 (affordable and nonpolluting energy).
+Thanks to Spain’s work in promoting Renewable Energy and Water and Sanitation access and management, Spain’s best performance indicators as a country are in SDG 6 (water and sanitation) and SDG 7 (affordable and non-polluting energy).

-Spain, a world leader in tourism competitiveness for the third consecutive year (World Economic Forum), has launched its 2030 Sustainable Tourism Strategy, which will allow it to maintain its global lead.
+Spain, a world leader in tourism competitiveness for the third consecutive year (World Economic Forum), has launched its 2030 Sustainable Tourism Strategy, which will allow it to maintain its global leadership.

-Digitization is a key lever in achieving the SDGs.
+Digitalization is a key lever in achieving the SDGs.
 Spain’s ICT industry is a leader in digital public services, ranking fourth in the EU in this area according to the Desi Index 2019.
-COVID-19 has also emphasized the value of Spanish startups’ remote working solutions.
+COVID-19 has also highlighted Spanish startups’ remote working solutions.